This is the list of the best forex brokers in New Zealand:

-Some of the brokers like Pepperstone are fully regulated in multiple jurisdictions including the UK and Australia, which adds to the legitimacy score.
+Some of the New Zealand forex brokers like Plus500 are fully regulated in multiple jurisdictions including the UK and Australia, which adds to the legitimacy score.

 However, traders should know that unless a broker is fully registered and regulated in New Zealand by the FMA, it doesn’t matter if they have regulations elsewhere.
 Therefore, regulation by the FMA NZ is important when sifting through the web to find a forex broker in New Zealand.
 But that is not the only factor that matters.
 There are more.